What Quals do You Need to Become a Photographer?

 What can you do to keep your days structured and organised?

-6. Promotions – take every opportunity to market your work and share your skills (only if clients have permitted you to use their imagery).
-To achieve this, you will need to set aside time each day to promote your works/services, while managing a website and your social media profile.
-In addition, you will need to attend shows and advertise your services, both in person and online.
+Take every opportunity to market your work and share your skills (only if clients have permitted you to use their imagery).
+To achieve this, set aside time each day to promote your services, manage your website and social media profiles, attend shows, and advertise your services both in person and online.

 Your responsibilities